 Healthy Weight for Life Program: is available for parents or guardians of Alliance members ages 2-18 who are at-risk or diagnosed with childhood obesity.
 The program is offered in a 10-week workshop format for the parents or guardians.
 There is no cost for Alliance members to participate.
 Workshops are conducted in English and in Spanish.
-Members can be referred by their PCP or other Alliance case management staff, or members can self-refer.
-For more information on how to refer Alliance members to this program or to receive a copy of a current workshop schedule, please call the Alliance Health Education Line at 800-700-3874 ext.
-5580.
+Members can be referred by their PCP, Alliance staff, or members can self-refer.

 Adult Weight Management Program: Available for adult members 18 years or older.
 The program provides access and support with participation in the WeightWatchers program.
 Adult members at-risk or diagnosed with obesity can participate.
 This program is not a Medi-Cal benefit, but an Alliances covered service.
-Members must be referred by their PCP.
+Members can be referred by their PCP or Alliance staff, or members can self-refer.
 Only members with the Alliance as their primary insurance can participate.
-Providers can refer members to Health Education and Disease Management Programs by completing the Health Programs referral form located on the Provider Website and fax to 831-430-5852, attention: Health Programs.
-Do not include visit notes or lab results.
-Maternal Health Education

 Healthy Moms and Healthy Babies Program: Available for members that are pregnant or postpartum to provide resources and support for a healthy pregnancy and healthy postpartum outcomes.
-Members are provided educational materials on a variety of topics, including breastfeeding, pediatric care, prenatal and postpartum health, and parenting.
+Members are provided information on a variety of topics, including breastfeeding, pediatric care, prenatal and postpartum health, and parenting.
 Members also receive referrals to local resources, including Women, Infants and Children (WIC) and free or low-cost community resources.

-Breastfeeding Support and Breast Pumps

-The Healthy Moms and Healthy Babies program will provide members breastfeeding support referrals to the Women, Infants and Children (WIC) program.
-Members can also utilize Alliance-approved International Board Certified Lactation Consultants (IBCLC) available within the Alliance provider network.
+Breastfeeding Support and Breast Pumps: The Healthy Moms and Healthy Babies program will provide members breastfeeding support referrals to the Women, Infants and Children (WIC) program.